The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: IA Correlation Function Estimators

 The count of galaxy pairs between sample $A$ and $B$ is notated as $AB$.
 The count weighted by the correlation between shapes in $A$ and the positions of $B$ is $A_+B$:

 The count weighted by the correlation between shapes in $A$ and shapes in $B$ is $A_+B_+$:

-Here, $\epsilon_+(j|i)$ represents the $+$ component of the ellipticity of galaxy $j$ relative to the vector between it and the galaxy $i$ (Section~\ref{sec:Ellipticity}).
-As described in \rsec{eformalism}, $0<\epsilon_+<1$ indicates radial alignment and $-1<\epsilon_+<0$ indicates tangential alignment.
+Here, $\epsilon_+(j|i)$ represents the $+$ component of the \gls{ellipticity} of galaxy $j$ relative to the vector between it and the galaxy $i$ (Section~\ref{sec:Ellipticity}).
+As described in \rsec{eformalism}, $0<\epsilon_+<1$ indicates \gls{radial} alignment and $-1<\epsilon_+<0$ indicates tangential alignment.

-Consider a galaxy shape catalogue, $S$, and a galaxy position catalog, $D$ ($D$ for density \gls{tracer}s).
-These can be from the same sample. $S_+$ and $S_\times$ represent the relative $+$ and $\times$ component of shapes, as described in Eq.s~\ref{eq:shape_position},~\ref{eq:shape_shape}. $R_D$ and $R_S$ are \gls{randoms} for the respective datasets: generated data designed to match the survey geometry but with no correlations.
-The correlation functions are
+Consider a galaxy shape catalog, $S$, and a galaxy position catalog, $D$ ($D$ for density \glspl{tracer}).
+These can be from the same sample. $S_+$ and $S_\times$ represent the relative $+$ and $\times$ component of shapes, as described in Eqs.~\ref{eq:shape_position},~\ref{eq:shape_shape}. $R_D$ and $R_S$ are \gls{randoms} for the respective datasets: generated data designed to match the survey geometry but with no correlations from large-scale clustering.
+The \glspl{correlation function} are